-Travel Medical / International Medical is medical insurance designed to reimburse you for medical expenses incurred when you are traveling or living in a foreign country for two weeks to two years.
+These plans are medical insurance designed to reimburse you for medical expenses incurred when you are traveling or living in a foreign country for two weeks to two years.
 Maximum policy coverage levels can be substantial enough — more than $1 million, if desired — to cover major medical expenses such as emergency surgery and extended hospital stays.
 The "American-style" of international medical insurance coverage is subject to the specified deductible and co-insurance or co-pay.
 Plans may include emergency evacuation, reunion, and repatriation benefits, as well as accidental death and dismemberment and travel assistance services.
 The plans allow you to choose the maximum policy coverage level and deductible, which affects the premiums, giving you more control over costs than is the case with travel protection plans.
 Some plans are renewable up to a maximum of 24 consecutive months.

 Whereas travel protection plans are often limited to residents of the United States or Canada, international medical insurance is available to all nationalities traveling worldwide.
 Coverage is guaranteed without underwriting, meaning all applicants who have paid premiums are automatically covered regardless of medical history.
 No medical questions are asked.
 Pre-existing conditions are generally excluded.

-Accidental Death and Dismemberment (AD&D) Insurance pays the insured or its beneficiary a substantial lump sum benefit when an accident results in death or the loss of a body part.
+These plans pay the insured or its beneficiary a substantial lump sum benefit when an accident results in death or the loss of a body part.
 Often people think travel insurance means flight accident insurance.
 Flight accident insurance is a type of AD&D that pays a benefit only when an airplane accident results in death or the loss of a body part.
 Common carrier AD&D is a type of AD&D that pays a benefit only when an accident involving a common carrier results in death or the loss of a body part.